 They applied for a loan from the federal government’s Payback Protection Program at the bank they were with but received no response or assistance.

-That’s when the Daughertys got an email from INB’s Lauren Blackburn, NMLS # 806339.
+That’s when the Daughertys got an email from INB’s Lauren Hall, NMLS # 806339.

 “Very early in the COVID crisis, we realized at INB how important it was to reach out to our community; INB CEO Sarah Phalen asked us to reach out to anyone we knew, to see if we could help,” Lauren recalls.
 “We recognized how quickly we could put money in our clients’ hands through PPP to help them keep their doors open.”